scottburch/functional/README.md

 An attempt to create a simple functional programming library with monads.

-This library started with Douglas Crockford's code used in his talk "Monads and Gonads"
+This library started with Douglas Crockford's code used in his excellent talk "Monads and Gonads"
 <https://www.youtube.com/watch?v=b0EF0VTs9Dc>

+As always, feedback is very welcome.

 ## monads
 * base (used to create other monads)